rotalex/debugflow/readme.md

 * we select the starting points for "data flow" with ## and a list of values in the language we are interpreting
 * we annotate only identifiers with data flow values
 * each annotation overrides inferred/derived annotations

+The main idea is to execute code as you type it so you could catch the bugs as early as possible, the following is just simplest version of interface.
 Interface:
 * introduce comments with a key-value structure under the analyzed line
 * for each expression we show the value on a a line